Key-agreement protocol: Exponential key exchange

-The first publicly known public-key agreement protocol that meets the above criteria was the Diffie–Hellman key exchange, in which two parties jointly exponentiate a generator with random numbers, in such a way that an eavesdropper cannot feasibly determine what the resultant value used to produce a shared key is.
+The first publicly known public-key agreement protocol that meets the above criteria was the Diffie–Hellman key exchange, in which two parties jointly exponentiate a generator with random numbers, in such a way that an eavesdropper cannot feasibly determine what the resultant shared key is.

-Exponential key exchange in and of itself does not specify any prior agreement or subsequent authentication between the participants.
+Exponential key agreement in and of itself does not specify any prior agreement or subsequent authentication between the participants.
 It has thus been described as an anonymous key agreement protocol.